-- Get to know the Deploy/Release YAML file format including root metadata, each available kind, and the Spec section where configuration details are expressed.
+- Get to know the Deploy and Release YAML file formats including root metadata, each available kind, and the Spec section where configuration details are expressed.

-Review the YAML snippets for Deploy and Release to help you started with creating and managing your own YAML files.
+Review the Deploy YAML snippets and Release YAML snippets for Deploy and Release to help you start with creating and managing your own YAML files.

 Review and try scenarios for how to use DevOps as Code:

 - Tutorial: Manage an Release template as code.
 This simple tutorial shows how to create a folder and template in Release by generating an existing release orchestration template configuration to a YAML file, making a change in the YAML specification, and applying the revised YAML file back to the release orchestration engine.

 - Tutorial: Deploy to AWS using blueprints.
 This detailed tutorial describes how to use a Deploy/Release Blueprint to create a simple microservices application on Amazon Web Services (AWS).

 DevOps as Code workshop: Use this interactive GitHub-based workshop to:

 - Import and deploy a Docker application